jdreaver/rust-os/README.md

 ## TODO

 - Filesystem
+  - Combine EXT2FileInode and EXT2DirectoryInode structs
+  - Investigate improved `BlockBuffer` ergonomics when interpreting bytes.
+Maybe we can wrap the interpreted "thing" in a struct that implements Deref and DerefMut, and also has a `flush` method.
+That would allow us to flush the underlying block without needing to carry the block itself around.
+Would this play well with the borrow checker though?
   - Writes
     - Adding blocks to a file (maybe use some lorem ipsum generator or something to make up text of a given length, or embed some out-of-copyright literature in the binary)
     - Creating a new file